sksaifuddin/notes/Masters/Term - 1/Advance software development concepts/Unit Testing.md

 ### Spy

 -  These are stubs that also record some information based on how they are called.
 Example: Email service that records how many messages it was sent.
-- ==Recording the calls mde to it so that you can check that it was called with correct parameters==.
+- ==Recording the calls made to it so that you can check that it was called with correct parameters==.

 #### When to use it?
 - When the dependency in your test also has a dependency and you want to make sure that the inner dependency is resolved.